trancongbao/trancongbao.github.io/Software_Decomposition.md

 ### Coupling

 <img src="Software_Decomposition/Decomposition - Coupling & Cohesion.png" width="600">
-A module here refers to a subroutine of any kind, i.e. a set of one or more statements having a name and preferably its own set of variable names.

 - Code coupling (high): one module uses the code of another module, for instance a branch.
 This violates information hiding – a basic software design concept.
 - Global data coupling: several modules have access to the same global data.
 But it can lead to uncontrolled error propagation and unforeseen side effects when changes are made.